 The Bank assesses whether credit risk has increased significantly since initial recognition at each reporting period.
 What is considered significant will differ for different types of lending, in particular between financial assets assessed individually and collectively.
-Bank uses overdue status of the financial assets as a backstop indicator and other qualitative indicators to assess whether significant increase in credit risk has occurred.
+For loans to customers the Bank uses overdue status of the financial assets as a backstop indicator and other qualitative indicators to assess whether significant increase in credit risk has occurred.
 Below are the description of qualitative indicators of significant increase in credit risk.